 To access the manual mode, press the CONFIG key.
 The CONFIG symbol is displayed and the AUTO symbol flashes.
-By pressing the key, you can change to manual mode (display of the MANUAL symbol).
+By pressing the key, you can change to manual mode (display of the MANUAL symbol) or to sweep mode (display of the SWEEP symbol) for the 3- and 4-pole earth measurement functions.